cesarpelaez92/Recipes-app/README.md

-# App-almundo-hotels
+# Recipes-App
-Ejercicio-fullstack-mobile a React-Native App for check hotels
+Ejercicio-fullstack-mobile a React-Native App for view Recipes

 ### Technologies